thomaskwscott/C3StreamsConfigurator/README.md

 #### Launch Configurator #####

+From the kafka1 container (access this with: docker-compose exec kafka1 bash)

 ```
 #start configurator
 cd /etc/kafka/secrets
-java -cp streams-configurator-1.0-SNAPSHOT.jar com.threefi.configurator.management.MgmtServer localhost:10091 _confluent-monitoring
+java -cp streams-configurator-1.0-SNAPSHOT.jar com.threefi.configurator.management.MgmtServer localhost:10091 _confluent-monitoring 9023
 ```

 This will then spend 2 mins searching for unique clients.
-When this is done a simple management server is launched at localhost:9022:
+When this is done a simple management server is launched at localhost:9023

 ![alt text](img/monitor_maker.png "Monitor maker")